 Keyword Description TYPE = HEATING Denotes heating design day.
 TYPE = COOLING Denotes cooling design day.
 DRYBULB-HIGH The outside drybulb design temperature (F or C).
 DRYBULB-RANGE The daily temperature range (F or C) WETBULB-AT-HIGH The outside wetbulb temperature coincident with the design drybulb (F or C) HOUR-HIGH The hour of the day of the highest Temperature (1-24).
 HOUR-LOW The hour of the day of the lowest temperature (1-24).
 WIND-SPEED The design wind speed (knots or m/s).
 WIND-DIR = The wind direction in compass points.
-N or NNE or NE or NNW CLOUD-AMOUNT The gloved amount in tenths of total alay Cover (0.10, 0= deer The cloud amount in tenths of total sky Cover (0-10; 0=clear, 10=completely cloudy).
-MONTH 1 7 77 DAY The month of the design day (integer, 1-12).
-The day of the month (integer, 1-31).
-GROUND-T The ground temperature (F or C) - this can usually be allowed to default
+N or NNE or NE or NNW CLOUD-AMOUNT The development in textus of testal dev Corres (0, 10: 0-deve CHOOD-AMOUNT The cloud amount in tenths of total sky Cover (0-10; 0=clear, 10=completely cloudy).
+MONTH The month of the design day (integer, 1-12).
+DAY The day of the month (integer, 1-31).
+NUMBER-OF-DAYS The number of days simulated GROUND-T The ground temperature (F or C) - this can usually be allowed to default